ISO 13919 Weld Quality Classification

 - Surface finish: Grinding, polishing, or electropolishing can improve Ra

-- Stress relief: Heat treatment reduces crack risk
+- Stress relief: Heat treatment may reduce crack risk when compatible with the material

 - Defect repair: Small defects may be removed and re-welded